RedHatInsights/insights-core/docs/docs_guidelines.rst

     """
     lspci - Command
     ===============

+..
+Fix display in editors by terminating the docstring """

 The docstring module begins at the first line of the file using three double quotes.
 The second line is the name of the module and a descriptive phrase.
 In this case